FlynnFarrow/PartToTerrainPlugin/readme.md

 	</a>
 </div>

 Converts part to terrain.
 Has specific options to keep existing terrain instead of overriding it.
+Roblox has got a Studio beta feature replacing this however I'm working to improve the UI in here.

-You can find the published version [here](https://www.roblox.com/library/1618177131/Quentys-Part-to-Terrain).
+You can find the original version [here](https://www.roblox.com/library/1618177131/Quentys-Part-to-Terrain).

 ### Installing